Corporate Governance Guidelines

 The Board annually reviews the relationships that each Director has with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) to insure compliance with NYSE Arca listing standards and requirements otherwise imposed by law or regulation and the foregoing categorical standards.
 Following this review, only those Directors who the Board affirmatively determines have no material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) will be considered independent Directors under such standards, law or regulation and such categorical standards.

-Our Board has determined that based upon this standard 7 of 9 of our directors are independent.
-The independent Directors are Jeffery J. Brown, Kevin G. Byrnes, Constance J. Hallquist, Michael A. Hoer, Carl E. Sassano, Scott Schlackman and Ming Xian.
+Our Board has determined that based upon this standard 8 of 10 of our directors are independent.
+The independent Directors are Jeffery J. Brown, Kevin G. Byrnes, Constance J. Hallquist, Michael A. Hoer, Carl E. Sassano, Scott Schlackman, Andrea B. Thomas and Ming Xian.
 The directors that are not independent are our Chairman Michael C. MacDonald and our Chief Executive Officer Daniel R. Chard.

 POLICIES AND GUIDELINES

 Copies of the current version of these Corporate Governance Guidelines, the Company's Code of Business Conduct and Ethics, and the charter of each key committee of the Board shall be posted on the Company's website.